NetApp/trident/README.md

 	cluster are mapped into the `trident` iGroup, AccessGroups, or Host Group, respectively, as described in the [Requirements](#requirements) section.

-7. Copy the backend configuration file from step 6 the `setup/` directory and name it `backend.json`.
+7. Copy the backend configuration file from step 6 to the `setup/` directory and name it `backend.json`.

 8. Run the Trident installation script: